Snowflake-Labs/polaris-cli-opencatalog-demo/README.md

 This tutorial needs a Open Catalog account with user who has the role `POLARIS_ACCOUNT_ADMIN` to create catalogs and manage principals.

 Ensure you have completed setting up Snowflake CLI and Open Catalog to auth with Key Pair.
-If not done, please follow the steps in the [Open Catalog KeyPair](https://other-docs.snowflake.com/en/LIMITEDACCESS/opencatalog/key-pair-auth#before-you-begin).

 ## Install Polaris CLI